Mohamad Asruchin: Diplomatic career

 Asruchin began his foreign service career in 1981, completing basic diplomatic school in 1982.
 His early postings included several head of section roles within the Asia Pacific and Africa directorate, serving as chief of the North Asia II section (1982–1983) and chief of Southeast Asia I section (1985–1986).

-His first overseas assignment was in 1986 as the chief of the political affairs at the consulate general in Hong Kong, where he served until 1989.
+In December 1986, fifteen months after he received his master degrees, Asruchin was sent to the consulate general in Hong Kong, in line with his field of studies.
+He staffed the consulate general's political section, which was the only consulate general with such section.
+His superior instructed him to observe and report developments in China through Hong Kong.
+In mid-1988, with permit from the foreign department, Asruchin and the political section chief Anak Agung Gde Raka, met with Chinese diplomats disguised as news reporters from Xinhua News Agency, as preparations to re-establish diplomatic relations, which was severed decades ago.
+At that time, due to a lack of diplomatic relations, Indonesian diplomats were only allowed to engage with their Chinese counterparts through the UN's permanent mission in New York.

-Upon returning to Jakarta, he briefly held the post of chief of libraries at the foreign department's research and development agency 1989 to 1990.
-He was then posted to Beijing as a member of a team responsible for re-open embassy in the country in November 1990.
+Asruchin later replaced Anak Agung as the chief of politics, serving until his recall in 1989.
+Following a brief stint as the chief of libraries at the foreign department's research and development agency 1989 to 1990, he was sent to Beijing as a member of a team responsible for re-open embassy in the country in November 1990.
 He was then posted in the embassy as the chief of social, cultural, and information section until 1994.
 During his tenure, he was responsible for managing the flow of information and mass media during President Suharto's visit to China on 16 November 1990.

 Asruchin returned to the foreign department as deputy director (chief of subdirectorate) of South Asia from 1995 to 1998, during which he took up mid-level and senior diplomatic school in 1997.
 He was the posted overseas as chief of political affairs at the embassy in Islamabad, Pakistan, from 1998 to 2002.
+He appealed by requesting the foreign ministry's human resource department to post him according to his field of studies, explicitly mentioning Singapore, but the decision remained unchanged.
 During his tenure, Asruchin was put in charge of the Indonesian Open University in Islamabad.
 He also coordinated President Abdurrahman Wahid's state visit to Pakistan in June 2000.
-He also took extra-embassy assignments as coordinator and rapporteur for the ASEAN Islamabad Committee (AIC) meeting in September 2000 and chaired the Asian deputy chiefs of mission club in Islamabad from July 2001 to 2002.
+He also took assignments outside his duties as coordinator and rapporteur for the ASEAN Islamabad Committee (AIC) meeting in September 2000 and chaired the Asian deputy chiefs of mission club in Islamabad from July 2001 to 2002.